 Jenny Shaw is the owner of Cape Cod’s Little Eastham Cottage, a 622-square foot cottage filled with charm from its painted wood floors, latched doors, window seat, and coastal cottage decor.
 This cozy little house was built in 1930 on the National Seashore near the Coast Guard Station, but it was moved to its current location in 1964.

-Jenny shares snippets of life at the cottage throughout New England’s beautiful four seasons on her Instagram account (aptly titled Little Eastham Cottage), and talked with us recently about how she creates such a welcoming atmosphere in a small cottage.
+Jenny shares snippets of Cape Cod life and New England’s beautiful four seasons on her Instagram account (aptly titled Little Eastham Cottage), and she talked with us recently about how she creates such a welcoming atmosphere in a small cottage.

 1. How did you come to find Little Eastham Cottage?